-Law enforcement is one of the most expensive and complex service, provided by the City.
-The quality and extent of service provided are necessarily limited by available resources which are to a large extendependent upon the revenue source of the City.
+Law enforcement is one of the most expensive and complex services provided by the City.
+The quality and extent of service provided are necessarily limited by available resources which are to a large extent dependent upon the revenue sources of the City.
 To ensure that the highest level of service is obtained from the resources at its disposal, the Department must make use of the most efficient management and budgeting techniques available.